jay-chalkstep/cardmock/README.md

-# Aiproval v3.9.0
+# Aiproval v4.0.0

-> Multi-tenant SaaS for brand asset management and collaborative mockup review with user-level approval tracking
+> Multi-tenant SaaS for brand asset management, collaborative mockup review, and comprehensive contract management with customer onboarding workflows

-A comprehensive platform for design teams, marketing departments, and agencies to search, organize, and collaborate on brand assets with real-time visual annotation, multi-stage approval workflows, and project-based review management.
+A comprehensive platform for design teams, marketing departments, and agencies to search, organize, and collaborate on brand assets with real-time visual annotation, multi-stage approval workflows, project-based review management, and full contract lifecycle management.

 ---

 ## 🎯 Overview

-**Aiproval** is a full-featured brand asset management and collaboration platform that enables teams to:
+**Aiproval** is a full-featured brand asset management, collaboration, and contract management platform that enables teams to:

 - 🔍 **Search & Save** company logos via Brandfetch API with automatic metadata extraction
 - 📁 **Organize** brand assets in personal and shared folder hierarchies
 - 📋 **Manage Projects** with client-based organization and workflow assignments
+- 📄 **Manage Contracts** - Complete contract lifecycle management with document versioning ⭐️ NEW
+- 👥 **Manage Clients** - Client database with full CRUD operations ⭐️ NEW
+- 📝 **Document Versioning** - Word document upload and version control with AI diff summaries ⭐️ NEW
+- ✉️ **Email Mockups** - Visual email template creation with client branding ⭐️ NEW
+- 💳 **Payment Methods** - Flexible payment method approval workflows ⭐️ NEW
 - 🔄 **Standardize Workflows** with reusable multi-stage approval templates
 - 🎨 **Design** professional mockups using an interactive canvas editor
 - 👥 **Collaborate** with visual annotations, comments, and structured review workflows
 - ✅ **Review & Approve** mockups with approval tracking and email notifications
-- 🔔 **Notifications** - In-app notification system for approvals, comments, and workflow updates ⭐️ NEW
+- 🔔 **Notifications** - In-app notification system for approvals, comments, and workflow updates
-- ⚙️ **Settings** - Comprehensive settings modal with preferences, account, and organization management ⭐️ NEW
+- ⚙️ **Settings** - Comprehensive settings modal with preferences, account, and organization management
 - 📊 **Track** complete audit trail of edits, resolutions, and feedback history

-Built for teams who need more than basic file storage—Aiproval provides context-aware collaboration with visual feedback directly on mockup designs, organized by client projects with customizable approval workflows.
+Built for teams who need more than basic file storage—Aiproval provides context-aware collaboration with visual feedback directly on mockup designs, organized by client projects with customizable approval workflows, and comprehensive contract management for customer onboarding.

 ---